 Which Fitbit has Google Assistant?

-When publishing this article, only the Fitbit Versa 3 and Versa Sense officially support Google’s voice assistant.
+When publishing this article, only the Fitbit Versa 3 and Sense officially support Google’s voice assistant.
+The newer models, Sense 2 and Versa 4, do not offer Google Assistant and instead only support Amazon Alexa.

 Why Has Google Assistant stopped working?